-This can occur in many forms such as networking and supporting the preschool community, planning social or fundraising activities and providing valuable play resources to the preschool.
+This can occur in many forms such as networking and supporting the preschool community, planning social or fundraising activities, and providing valuable play resources to the preschool.
 The aim is to assist where required and add value, through parental involvement and engagement, to the preschool program.

 See our To Do list for committees.